vlad-munteanu/2-Weeks-of-Code/README.md

 An app that fetches the number of absences and GPA from PowerSchool and pushes it to an Apple Watch complication.
 PowerSchool doesn't have an open mobile API that I could use, so I had to do some manual parsing through the iPhone app.

 ![alt text](https://github.com/vlad-munteanu/30Apps_30Days/blob/master/Screenshots/Day11.PNG)

+## Day 12: Coin Flip (Apple Watch)
+An app that allows users to flip a coin on their Apple Watch.
+Also has a complication.

 ## App Ideas TO_DO
 - [ ] Raspberry PI App